-Cyclocross is fast and exciting, and has become hugely popular in the past decade.
-With races going on across the country, the best thing is it’s really accessible and fun for all the family.
+Cyclocross is fast, exciting and has become hugely popular in the past decade.
+With races going on across the country, the best thing is it’s easily accessible and fun for all the family.
 It’s a great adrenaline rush, with most races between 40-60 minutes long, it's really good for your fitness and bike handling skills, and it's a great way to mix up your winter cycling routine.

 Here are six reasons why we think you should try cyclocross racing this winter: